Achilles Tendinopathy

 Proper examination by our expert Podiatrists can determine the cause of your Achilles pain so that the right rehabilitation is prescribed for you to get back to being active, faster.

-• It is usually caused by overuse, sudden increases in physical activity, improper footwear, or biomechanical issues like flat feet or high arches.
+It is usually caused by overuse, sudden increases in physical activity, improper footwear, or biomechanical issues like flat feet or high arches.
+We also find people with previous injuries that has increased the workload in the affected leg contribute to the development of this condition.